fireship-io/fireship.io/hugo/content/lessons/flutter-push-notifications-fcm-guide/index.md

 ### Segmented Notifications

-At this point, you can send segmented notifications directly from the firebase console based on the Analytics data you collect from users.
+At this point, you can send segmented notifications directly from the Firebase Notification Composer console based on the Analytics data you collect from users.

 {{< figure src="img/segmented-notification.png" alt="segmented push notification FCM" >}}